It’s a word that gets thrown around a lot. Emma Watson is awesome. A feminist “smart vibrator” is awesome. The universe is awesome.

-Each chapter is comprised of ten folks from the community—artists, activists, innovators, and interested persons of any stripe—who form a Board of Awesome.
+Each chapter is comprised of ten folks from the community—artists, activists, innovators, and interested persons from all walks of life—who form a Board of Awesome.
 Every month, each board member contributes $100 of their own money for that month’s grant.
 The board convenes and chooses one idea that they think will make their community just a little (or a lot) more awesome.
 That pool of $1,000 is then placed in a paper bag and given to that month’s winner, no strings attached.

 So what kind of “awesome ideas” are they looking for?
 “We want ideas that are knock-your-socks-off, awesome ideas.
 The kind of idea that you dream about and can’t wait to get up in the morning and start doing,” says Bonnie Shaw, Awesome Foundation’s DC Chapter’s Dean of Awesome (yes, that’s her official title.)

-So far those have included a dance-off for nursing home residents; guerrilla sunflower gardening in downtown Baltimore; a Helmet Hero who chases down cyclists in LA not wearing protective headgear to give them helmets; and “Cardboard Fortnight” which is —you guessed it—a night of making cardboard forts in Toronto.
-The group’s very first grant was awarded to a woman to make a massive hammock for people to hang out in, located smack dab in the middle of the Boston Common.
+But the best part of the Awesome Foundation is that parameters for awesome ideas are subjective so projects funded range from arts, to technology, to community development.
+Some examples of ideas that have been funded so far include dance-offs for nursing home residents in Austin; guerrilla sunflower gardening in Baltimore; creating a Helmut Hero in LA who chases down cyclists not wearing protective headgear to give them helmets; and “Cardboard Fortnight” which is —you guessed it—a night of making cardboard forts in Toronto.
+The group’s very first grant was awarded to a woman to make a massive hammock for people to lounge on, located smack dab in the middle of the Boston Common.

-You’ll notice that all these ideas have something in common aside of their general awesomeness.
-The foundation says that the projects it tends to fund push the conventional limits of individual and public potential.
-They strongly emphasize throwing out old notions of community building for new and inhibition-busting methods of bringing people together.
+While all of these projects sounds vastly different they all have one thing in common.
+They all strive to “push the conventional limits of individual and public potential,” as is one of the main goals of the Foundation.
+Additionally, they strongly emphasize throwing out old notions of community building for new and inhibition-busting methods of bringing people together.

 Altogether, these autonomous chapters have awarded over one million dollars.
 If you’ve got an awesome idea (and we know you do) and would like to apply, simply find your local chapter and fill out the very simple online application.

 No chapter near you?
-Check out “Awesome Without Borders”.
-Even better, start an Awesome Foundation chapter in your area by emailing the group—because you’ve got too much awesome not to spread it around.
+Check out “Awesome Without Borders” or even better, start an Awesome Foundation chapter in your area by sending them an email—because you’ve got too much awesome not to spread it around.